ngkabra/simpleoauth/README.markdown

 **WARNING: DON'T USE THIS YET.
 THIS CODE IS NEITHER COMPLETE NOR PROPERLY TESTED.
 Of course, if you want the help me to finish this, then please use it and send me a pull request.
 Thanks.
-It appears to work for twitter, python, linked-in (at least for simple cases).**
+It appears to work for twitter, facebook, linked-in (at least for simple cases).**

 This is a very simplified python interface to OAuth version 1 and version 2, for those who find the python-oauth2 too complex.
 This depends upon my own version of [python-oauth2](https://github.com/ngkabra/python-oauth2), which is essentially a very minor variation on [zbowling/python-oauth2](https://github.com/zbowling/python-oauth2) (and which is very different form [simplegeo/python-oauth2](https://github.com/simplegeo/python-oauth2)).